 The primary focus of the System z Platform Evaluation Test team for z/OS and Linux Virtual Servers has been to run a data sharing Parallel Sysplex on the System z platform in as much of a customer-like fashion as possible.

 As the operating system platform has evolved over the years, from MVS/ESA to OS/390 to z/OS, our mission has also expanded and, as a result, we have developed somewhat of a dual personality.

-The security team focuses on the security-related elements and features of z/OS, which include:
+The Base Team also focuses on the security-related elements and features of z/OS, which include:

 The team also focuses on other security-related products on the System z platform, such as:

 For interoperability testing, the security team also focuses on security-related products on non-System z platforms.
 These products include LDAP and Kerberos.
 The operating systems on which these products run include AIX®, Linux, and Microsoft Windows™, although not all of the products run on every operating system.